ayo-d09/ayo-d09/README.md

 Hello, I'm Ayomide

-I’m a DevOps / Cloud Engineer with hands-on experience building and managing reliable systems in cloud environments.
+I’m a Cloud/DevOps Engineer with hands-on experience building and managing reliable systems in cloud environments.
 I design, automate, and troubleshoot infrastructure from Linux systems and networking to deployment pipelines, like they work in production

 What I Work With: